Nidhi Sunil

-Nidhi Sunil (born 1987/1988) is an Indian model, actress.
+Nidhi Sunil (born 1987/1988) is an Indian lawyer, model, and actress.
 Nidhi was born in Kerala and is known for her role as Samira in the Indian drama film Kaash (2015 film).
-Nidhi is a previous recipient of Vogue India's Model of the year award, and is currently one of L’Oréal's global ambassadors.
+Nidhi is a previous recipient of Vogue India's Model of the year award, and is one of L’Oréal's global ambassadors.

 Career

 In 2007, Nidhi competed in season four of Get Gorgeous and was placed second runner up.
-After that, she started her career as a model for national and international magazines like Vogue, QG and Elle in India.
+After that, she started her career as a model for national and international magazines like Vogue, QG, and Elle in India.
 She started her career as an actress in Bollywood with a drama film Gangoobai.
 In 2015, she appeared in his second film of career, Kaash.
 She has done campaigns for Garnier, The Gap, forever 21, esprit, and featured in magazines including Italian Vogue, Indian Vogue, Harpers Bazaar, Elle Magazine and GQ.

 In 2017, she was selected for Nu Muses calendar and posed completely nude.